HOW TO ASK QUESTIONS THE SMART WAY: 6 SIMPLE TACTICS

 Needless to say, that an ill-formed question will almost always prompt a deformed answer.

-Having said so much, I trust that by now, we have a very good grasp of the subject at hand.
+Having said so much, I trust that by now, you have a very good grasp of the subject at hand.

 1. How you ask is as important as what you ask.